phipier/Treechecker-App/README.md

 * Compass calibration

 To be able to measure the compass heading, the device compass will need to be calibrated.
-You will find instructions on how to do it at the following link: https://support.google.com/maps/answer/2839911?co=GENIE.Platform%3DAndroid&hl=en
+You will find instructions on how to do it at the following link under "Calibrate your phone or tablet": https://support.google.com/maps/answer/2839911?co=GENIE.Platform%3DAndroid&hl=en

 * GPS